mui/mui-x/docs/data/data-grid/components/toolbar/toolbar.md

 ### Button

-A button item that can be used to perform actions from the toolbar.
+A button that can be used to perform actions from the toolbar.

-### ToggleButtonGroup

-A toggle button group that can be used to switch between multiple states.

-### ToggleButton

-A toggle button item that can be used to switch between two states.

 ## Examples